cloud-gov/cg-site/_pages/pages/index.md

       <h2>Launch your site in minutes.</h2>
       <a name="Customers"></a>
       <p>
-        Federalist uses a <a href="https://github.com/">public code hosting service</a> to load and store code for your site.
-If your code is already on GitHub, Federalist can securely deploy a website from your repository in minutes.
+        Pages uses a <a href="https://github.com/">public code hosting service</a> to load and store code for your site.
+If your code is already on GitHub, Pages can securely deploy a website from your repository in minutes.
       </p>
-      <h3>Agencies using Federalist</h3>
+      <h3>Agencies using Pages</h3>
     <div class="grid-row grid-gap margin-bottom-3">
       {% for agency in page.agencies_using %}
       <div class="tablet:grid-col-3 text-center">